HOT SCHEDULES

 HotSchedules Cloud-based Inventory app provided Real-Time Data for On-Hand Inventory, Waste & Costs, Vendor Management, etc. Customers of this app were regional and large restaurant chains.
 End users primarily Restaurant Managers.
 App also included a component for Regional Managers.

 HotSchedules derived its name from their original Scheduling app for Restaurant Workers.
 Since then, HotSchedules has strategically grown with the acquisition of various startups that had other enterprise apps serving the Restaurant sector.
-Thus, HotSchedules strategic goal being to offer a seamless end-to-end suite of enterprise apps for the Restaurant sector, from scheduling workers to regional managers, etc.
+The strategic goal being to offer a seamless end-to-end suite of enterprise apps for the Restaurant sector, from scheduling workers, to operational tools for restaurant managers, to strategic reporting for regional managers, etc.

 MVP (Minimum Viable Product) Release was subsequently restricted Desktop/Tablet only, due to the complexity of the tables and features.
 Afterwards, certain features/tasks would be available on Mobile, that were conducive to a small mobile screen (i.e., Receiving Orders).